-The 2021-2040 Outlook study period aligns with the ten-year planning horizon for the 2021-2030 Comprehensive Reliability Plan plus an additional ten years to extend to 2040.
-Study assumptions are based on any conditions that met the NYISO's inclusion rules as of the lock-down date for data inputs into the Outlook.
-The NYISO chose August 1, 2021 as the Baseline Case lockdown date as it aligns with the most recent reliability case lockdown date for the 2021-2030
+$The\,2021\text{-}2040\,Outlook\,study\,period\,aligns\,with\,the\,ten-year planning\,horizon\,for\,the\,2021\text{-}2021\,degree and the control of the control$ 2030 Comprehensive Reliability Plan plus an additional ten years to extend to 2040.
+Study assumptions are based on any conditions that met the NYISO's inclusion rules as of the lock-down date for data inputs into the Outlook. -The NYISO chose August 1, 2021 as the Baseline Case lockFormatted: Indent: Left: 0.25"

-15 See Reliability Planning Process Manual, Manual No. 36, § 3.2.
-Comprehensive Reliability Plan.
-The proposed generator status changes related to the DEC Peaker Rule are included according to each unit's compliance plan16.
+17 See Reliability Planning Process Manual, Manual No. 36, § 3.2.
+DRAFT - For Discussion Purposes Only down date as it aligns with the most recent reliability case lockdown date for the 2021-2030 Comprehensive Reliability Plan.-The proposed generator status changes related to the DEC Peaker Rule are included according to each unit's compliance plan 18.

-Appendix C and D include a detailed description of the assumptions utilized in the Outlook analysis.
-Some key assumptions for the Baseline Case are:
+Appendix placeholder includes C and D include a detailed description of the assumptions utilized in the Outlook analysis.-Some key assumptions for the Baseline Case are:

-The load and capacity forecasts are updated using the 2021 Load and Capacity Data Report ("Gold Book") Baseline forecast for energy and peak demand by zone for the 20year study period.
+• The load and capacity forecasts are updated using the 2021 Load and Capacity Data Report ("Gold Book") Baseline forecast for energy and peak demand by zone for the 20year study period.
 New resources and changes in resource capacity ratings were incorporated based on the Reliability Needs Assessment inclusion rules.

-Figure 10: Baseline Case NYCA Capacity and Peak Loads
+Figure 10910: Baseline Case NYCA Capacity and Peak Loads